scaphold-io/scaphold-docs/docs/coredata/mutations.md

 `$user: CreateUserInput!` means that that variable is of type `CreateUserInput!` and is required (!).

 ### Nested Create

+As an added convenience you are able to create objects and associate them in the same request.

+For example, let's say we were making an app to help friends manage group trips.
+For our app we would have a schema where `User`s have `Group`s and `Group`s have a `Trip`.
+If we were starting a new `Group` then we would likely want to start a new `Trip` at the same time. then you could create both a `Group` and a `Trip` as well as associate them in a connection with this query.

+!!! tip ""

+    Example request to create a trip and group, then relate them simultaneously:

 ```graphql
 mutation CreateNested($input: CreateTripInput!) {